Ebazhanov/k-digital-qa-task/docs/manual-test-cases.md

 2. Submit the form.

 **Expected Result:**
-A success message is shown and a confirmation email is received.
+A success message is shown, and a confirmation email is received.

 ---

-### Test Case 5: Contact Form Submission
+### Test Case 6: Contact Form Submission

 **Steps:**